Bill Winters (gridiron football): Professional career

-In 1983, Winters signed on with the Tampa Bay Bandits of the newly emerging USFL, where he started 11 of the team's first 12 games at left guard for head coach Steve Spurrier before sustaining a stress fracture of his right leg, ending his season.
+In 1983, Winters signed on with the Tampa Bay Bandits of the newly emerging USFL where he started 11 of the team's first 12 games at left guard for head coach Steve Spurrier, before sustaining a stress fracture of his right leg ending his season.
 He was waived in training camp the following year in 1984, but recalled by the Bandits off waivers after the first regular season game.
 He was then waived again three games into the regular season, but was claimed by the San Antonio Gunslingers of the USFL, where he started 13 of the last 14 games at center for head coach Gil Steinke in their inaugural season.
 He also did the snapping for field goals and extra points.
-He was traded in the off-season to the Portland Breakers for the '85 season where he rejoined his former line coach from San Antonio Mike Barry.
+In 1985, he was traded in the off-season to the Portland Breakers where he rejoined his former line coach from San Antonio Mike Barry.
 He played 18 games for the Breakers, starting one game at right guard for head coach Dick Coury.
-The following year Winters was to sign and play for the Orlando Renegades of the USFL and head coach Lee Corso but the USFL ceased operations and Winters retired from professional football.
+The following year Winters was to sign and play for the Orlando Renegades of the USFL and head coach Lee Corso, but the USFL ceased operations and Winters retired from professional football.

 Life after football

 Winters has worked as a financial consultant and insurance agent, as well as having done some acting and voice over work, writing and some coaching.
 He authored a book called From the Outhouse to the Penthouse and Somewhere in Between: The Story of One Free Agent's Trip Through the Ranks of Pro Football.
 He is a lifetime member of the National Football League Players Association and a member of the Screen Actors Guild.
-After serving as a teacher for 9 years and a coach for 4 years in the Spring Independent School District in Houston, Texas, where he helped coach the Spring Dekaney High School Wildcats to the 2011 5A Division II State Football Championship and a 20th MaxPreps Final National Ranking, he resigned his position to pursue new opportunities.
+After serving as a teacher for 9 years and a coach for 4 years in the Spring Independent School District in Houston, Texas, where he helped coach the Spring Dekaney High School Wildcats to a 2011 5A Division II State Football Championship and a 20th MaxPreps Final National Ranking, he resigned his position to pursue new opportunities.